There’s only one book in the world, and that’s the one

 Watkins’ use of book covers is a reflection of his long interest in, and respect for, design practices, including typography and book design.
 One could also interpret it as a subtle statement that print and material cultures ought not to be considered in isolation from the so-called ‘fine arts’, since these disciplines are all intimately bound up with the historical moment, and with that moment’s aesthetic and ideological concerns.
 Wisdom in particular would seem to support this understanding, incorporating as it does a strident pattern that might equally be found on a poster, a ceramic jug, or a piece of fabric.
 The work reminds us that ‘interdisciplinarity’ is far from new, calling to mind the furious exchange between modernist designers and artists, whether those associated with the Bauhaus, Bloomsbury, or—here in New Zealand—the Group in Christchurch.

 The books chosen by Watkins are surely also significant in terms of their contents, but quite how we are to read them is not immediately clear.
 At first glance, they seem anachronistic.
 This is especially true of the publications that form the basis of Eric and Loan Collection: a 1946 book on the comparatively little-known English artist Eric Ravilious, and a catalogue for an exhibition of ‘British Masters’ that visited Auckland in 1937.
 Both came from the Fine Arts Library at the University of Auckland, a fact hinted at by the reinforced spine and the printed label.
 Such books are not esteemed today.
 We dismiss them for their unglamorous subjects, the limited number and quality of their reproductions, the perceived datedness of their texts.
-As such, it’s tempting to think of the books in Watkins’ works as inevitable casualties of the march of time, destined to be shifted to offsite stacks or deaccessioned altogether.
+It is thus tempting to think of the books in Watkins’ works as inevitable casualties of the march of time, destined to be shifted to offsite stacks or deaccessioned altogether.

 But although Watkins is unquestionably a witty artist, and his humour often dark, I find myself thinking of his diptychs as expressive of a genuine affinity for the subject matter of the books.
 There has lately been something of a revival of interest in Ravilious, who worked across a variety of disciplines, including painting, engraving, and design.
 One can picture Watkins poring over the publication, extracting elements of value with which to enrich his own multifarious practice.
 Then, too, one can imagine him leafing through the British Masters catalogue with enthusiasm, considering the specific works from the National and Tate Galleries that Aucklanders had access to that spring 80 years ago.
 What artists and works in our local history might bear the influence of those visitors from abroad?